ballerina-platform/ballerina-distribution/examples/stop-handler/stop_handler.md

 # `StopHandler`

-A `StopHandler` is a function called during graceful shutdown, registered at runtime with a module.
+A `StopHandler` is a function that is registered at runtime with a module and invoked during graceful shutdown.
 This example demonstrates how to register a `StopHandler` that will be executed at the end of the program.

 ::: code stop_handler.bal :::